What better way to prove that pollock is the new cod than by giving it the most classic British treatment? Mushy peas optional!

-How to cook pollack
+How to cook pollock

-You can use pollack for any recipe that calls for cod or haddock, and pan-frying, roasting and deep-frying all work well.
+You can use pollock for any recipe that calls for cod or haddock, and pan-frying, roasting and deep-frying all work well.
 A crust of breadcrumbs, herbs and a little olive oil will keep the fish moist, or try a beer batter.
 Like other white fish, it also goes well with creamy sauces.
 To make the most of the low-fat content of this fish you can either poach it in a little milk or cook it en papillote (in a greaseproof paper parcel) with herbs, lemongrass, sliced root ginger and garlic.

 What to look for